-The options for graduate or post-graduate programs are a master’s degree (two years) and a doctorate (three or more years).
-While graduate master’s and doctorate programs are very focused on a specific academic subject, associate’s and bachelor’s degrees are more general.
-For example, undergraduate students take fewer than half their total courses directly in their intended major (also known as their declared academic subject of study).
+The options for graduate or postgraduate programs are a master’s degree (two years of study) and a doctorate or PhD (three or more years).
+Graduate master’s and doctorate programs are focused on a specific academic subject, while associate’s and bachelor’s degrees are typically more general.

-International students who want to study in the USA can start their research online at the U.S. Department of Education College Navigator site, where you can search for associate’s, bachelor’s, and advanced degrees (i.e., master’s and doctorates).
-(Pro tip: Give yourself extra time to go through its findings, because it is not the most user-friendly site.)
-Other sites, like College Board’s Big Future, provide ways to search for undergraduate US colleges and universities across many different categories.
+You can start your research on how to study in the USA online at the U.S. Department of Education College Navigator site, where you can search for associate’s, bachelor’s, and advanced degrees (i.e., master’s and doctorates).
+Other sites, like College Board’s Big Future, provide ways to search for undergraduate US colleges and universities across many different programs, features, or characteristics.

 EducationUSA, the U.S. Department of State’s network, has over 400 educational advising centers in more than 170 countries, so you can visit a center in or near your home region for more information.
-Additionally, Shorelight offers enrollment counselors to help foreign students find US universities that meet their needs.
-And, if there are college or university fairs in your city, town, or school featuring several US higher education institutions, try to attend them so you can meet these American universities’ representatives in person.
+Also, Shorelight offers sessions with enrollment counselors to help foreign students in the US find universities that meet their needs.

-When you think about where to study in the USA, consider the kind of university experience in the United States you want.
+Academics are important, but you when you think about where to study in the USA for your bachelor’s degree, consider the kind of university experience in the United States you want.
 Here are a few questions to get you started:

 Do I want to attend a large university or a small college?